 Superior By Nature

 Year-round, Thunder Bay acts as the centre of a vast recreational and cultural area offering access to a wide variety of sports and activities.
 Winter is no time to hibernate in this city!
 There are two Alpine and two world-class Nordic ski centres in the area, as well as excellent curling and hockey facilities.
-Summer activities include sailing, windsurfing, water-skiing, rock climbing, swimming, jogging, cycling, camping, fishing, hiking and golf which abound in and around numerous lakes in the area.
-Thunder Bay's famed Sleeping Giant was voted #1, the People's Choice in the Seven Wonders of Canada contest.
+Summer activities include sailing, windsurfing, water-skiing, rock climbing, swimming, jogging, cycling, camping, golfing, hiking, and fishing in and around numerous lakes in the area.
+Thunder Bay's famed Sleeping Giant was voted #1 for the People's Choice in the Seven Wonders of Canada contest.

 In addition, a wide variety of excellent shopping opportunities exist, and no matter your taste, the choice is yours between a mix of traditional and fine dining experiences.